-SB 743 (Steinberg) was signed into law in 2013 by Governor Jerry Brown and aimed to replace the metric used to measure the transportation impact assessment in the California Environmental Quality Act (CEQA) process from a delay based metric such as traffic level of service (LOS) to another metric such as vehicle miles traveled (VMT).
+SB 743 (Steinberg) was signed into law in 2013 by Governor Jerry Brown and aimed to replace the metric used to measure the transportation impact assessment in the California Environmental Quality Act (CEQA) process from a delay-based metric such as traffic level of service (LOS) to another metric such as vehicle miles traveled (VMT).

 The Governor's Office of Planning and Research (OPR) is responsible for identifying the alternative metric and updating the CEQA Guidelines on transportation impact analysist.
-OPR has identified VMT as the new metric but is currently still finalizing the guidance for impact analysis Since the CMP legislation requires use of the LOS metric, which is in direct conflict with SB 743, the legislation is anticipated to be amended or revamped at some point.
+OPR has selected VMT as the new metric regarding transportation impact assessment under CEQA guidelines in December 2018 with statewide application beginning on July 1, 2020.
+Since the CMP legislation requires use of the LOS metric, which is in direct conflict with SB 743, the legislation is anticipated to be amended or revamped at some point.

-13 There are several private companies located within the county offering private bus/shuttle services for their employees that contribute in the reduction of "Drive Alone" trips.
+There are several private companies located within the county offering private bus/shuttle services for their employees that contribute in the reduction of "Drive Alone" trips.

-Until SB 743 is fully implemented with the update to CEQA Guidelines on the transportation impact analysis based on OPR's effort, or other legislative efforts to amend the CMP legislation, C/CAG will not do any major updates to the CMP and only made focused changes during this update to report on the work performed and progress made in implementing the CMP elements since the last update in 2015.
+Until there are any legislative efforts to amend the CMP legislation, C/CAG will not do any major updates to the CMP and only made focused changes during this update to report on the work performed and progress made in implementing the CMP elements since the last update in 2017.